 6. Review Order Details

-Make sure you have no Hosting Addons.
-In this screenshot we have a domain name for $5.99 and hosting for $37.59, perfect.
+Make sure you have no Hosting Addons or Additional Services, you may have to scroll up again to uncheck them.
+Then, reference the above scenario for an example of what your prices might look like!
+I’ve setup countless blogs and accounts at HostGator just to help folks, and have selected a common example to walk through: In this screenshot example we have a domain name for $5.99 and hosting for $37.59, perfect.
 These two numbers combine to make the red number of $43.58, which is a great deal.
-Your numbers may vary slightly, let me know any questions in the comments.
+Based on your Hosting Plan, Billing Cycle and choice of a domain name your prices may vary slightly.
+Let me know any questions in the comments.

-Once you’re happy with your order details, check the box for I have read… and then click Checkout Now.
+Once you’re happy with your order details, check the box for I have read… and then take a deep breath, get ready to surpass 1000s of bloggers who run on free networks and don’t get the amazing tools WordPress offers, and then once you’re ready click Checkout Now.

 You’ll get a screen like this one welcoming you to the HostGator family (nice!) and it’s now time to check your email to continue.